 How We Started

-Young Citizens, and its parent charity the Citizenship Foundation, have their roots in the late 1960s, when a young Suffolk solicitor called Andrew Phillips (now Baron Philips of Sudbury, above) began to worry that young people were not learning enough about the law.
+Young Citizens and its parent charity the Citizenship Foundation have their roots in the late 1960s, when a young Suffolk solicitor called Andrew Phillips (the Baron Philips of Sudbury, who sadly passed away in 2023) began to worry that young people were not learning enough about the law.

 The Rule of Law

 While they knew that they would be in trouble with the police if they broke the law, they seemed to know very little about the wider role of the legal system; in underpinning our democratic society; in protecting young and old alike and in holding to account everyone from our political leaders onwards.

 So he wrote to the head teacher of a local school in his home town to express his concerns.
 He proposed a series of experimental lessons with pupils – led by himself, and the head teacher agreed.
 He would teach them about the law as it particularly affected young people.